 Energy as a criterion in decision-making for architectural design.
-Conventional energy resources and state-of-theart alternative energy resource systems with respect to building shape, size, materials, openings, orientation, siting, and use.
+Conventional energy resources and state-of-the-art alternative energy resource systems with respect to building shape, size, materials, openings, orientation, siting, and use.
 (Elective Course).

 Precludes additional credit for ARCC 3003.
+Lectures three hours a week.